Should I Elect S Corp Status for my LLC?

 • Yes.
 While the IRS has a maximum limit for the number of members an S corporation can have, there is no minimum.
 So an LLC with a single owner can elect this tax classification as long as they qualify as an eligible entity.

 • An LLC is taxed as a pass-through entity because while it’s considered a separate entity from its owners for liability purposes, for taxes the LLC is indistinguishable from its owners.
 So, the members pay taxes by reporting their share of the business profits on their personal tax returns, and the business itself doesn’t pay federal income taxes on the profits.
-This differs from a typical corporation (a C corporation), in which profits are taxed at both the business and individual owner levels (which is known as “double taxation”).
+This differs from a typical corporation (a What is a C corporation?), in which profits are taxed at both the business and individual owner levels (which is known as “double taxation”).

 Start Your LLC Today